You must be born again has been said so many times; does it still have meaning?

 Ah, the Kingdom of Heaven.
 It's the only phrase mentioned twice by Jesus in the great prayer he taught his disciples.

 The Kingdom of Heaven is the place where Jesus rules; he governs and leads.
 He heals and wipes away every tear.
 I want to be there, but my friend has no desire to be thus led.

 He is a king who says, "No longer do I call you servants, but brothers and sisters."
 One who bends to wash our feet; who went to the cross for our sins.

-He calls us die to the old dominion where we reign, where we call the shots.
+He calls us to die to the old dominion where we reign, and call the shots.
 And why should we do that, giving up our most precious right?
 Because Jesus makes a much better centre for my being, where I can find my real self.
 In my old life I was a despot, weak and very twisted.

 The Peter principle states that a person rises to his or her level of incompetency.
 If we are very honest, we very quickly realise that we are not able to rule our lives well.
 Time and again, we screw it up.
 But King Jesus won't.
 He will guide us to making the right decisions; if we are listening.
 "Be still, and know that I am God."

 How can I say that with such assurance?
 Because it's now forty-two years since I made that decision as a young man.
 And I can testify that Jesus has made a far better king of my life, than I ever could have.

-So, like a grain of wheat, I have to fall into the ground; every day, it doesn't just happen once and then everything is hunky-dory, and die to myself.
-Then for the first time I can say, "My Father, who is in heaven."
+So like a grain of wheat, I have to fall into the ground; every day, it doesn't just happen once and then everything is hunky-dory.
+I have to die to self.
+Then for the first time I can speak with confidence to my Father, who is in heaven.